Entangled criticality and irreversibility in random Markov dynamics: Theory

-To understand these universal properties of a complex system modelled by Markovian dynamics, we will treat $M$ as a random matrix in an appropriate ensemble.
-Defining key control parameters, we can map out the phase diagram spanned by these parameters.
+Within this and the subsequent section \ref{criticalitysection}, we outline a two-parameter ensemble that spans the space of possible Markov models at fixed $N$.
 In the large $N$ limit, we expect much of the ensuing phase behavior to be universal, independent of small-scale details, thus defining a null model to which all Markov models can be compared.
+Although in this work we apply the ensemble to neural data, it is also relevant to other complex systems, such as chemical reaction networks as studied in stochastic thermodynamics \cite{Seifert12}, and protein conformation models \cite{Clark26}.

-Here we aim to define an ensemble that captures both a notion of criticality (addressed already in \cite{Mosam2021}) and a notion of nonequilibrium.
-For each feature, we will define an appropriate measure.
-We proceed as follows.
-First, since the identity of individual states depends on the application, all features should be invariant under permutation of indices; they are functions of the distribution of transition probabilities.
+Here we define an ensemble that captures both a notion of criticality (addressed already in \cite{Mosam2021}) and a notion of nonequilibrium.
+We take a maximum-entropy approach \cite{Jaynes57}.
+For each feature, we define an appropriate observable; then, conditional on the ensemble-mean values of these features, there is a least-biased measure that defines an ensemble.

+To specify the features, first note that since the identity of individual states depends on the application, all features should be invariant under permutation of indices; they are functions of the distribution of transition probabilities.
 Second, we can always write $M_{ab}$ in terms of a more primitive matrix $Q_{ab}$ such that $M_{ab}=Q_{ab}/\sum_c Q_{cb}$; then $Q_{ab}\geq 0$ but do not require any special normalization.
 The overall scale of $Q$ drops out of $M$, so observables should be functions of $\log Q_{ab}$.
-Then the simplest measure of the heterogeneity of matrix elements is \eq{ h(Q; \overline{Q}) = \frac{1}{N^2} \sum_{a,b} \log^2(Q_{ab}/\overline{Q}), } where $\overline{Q}$ is a constant.
+To measure the overall heterogeneity of matrix elements, transitions more likely than a reference should be weighted similarly (or equivalently) to transitions less likely than a reference value.
+Then the simplest such measure of the heterogeneity of matrix elements is \eq{ h(Q; \overline{Q}) = \frac{1}{N^2} \sum_{a,b} \log^2(Q_{ab}/\overline{Q}), } where $\overline{Q}$ is a positive reference constant.
+Its value is unimportant for model inference to be described later.
 Notice that heterogeneity is invariant if $Q_{ab} \to Q'_{ab} = \overline{Q}^2/Q_{ab}$.
 It is an appropriate measure for matrices with positive entries.

+Eq.~\eqref{uniformity} measures how heterogeneous the elements of the transition matrix are with respect to $\overline{Q}$.
+The further they are from $\overline{Q}$, the larger is $h(Q;\overline{Q})$.
+Notice that when heterogeneity vanishes, all matrix elements are equal, and the Markov model contains no information, as states are completely indistinguishable.
+In the opposite limit, when heterogeneity is large, then states are strongly distinguished.
+Thus we expect $h$ to interpolate between models that give maximum- and minimum-entropy trajectories.

 The maximum-entropy measure on independent matrix elements $\log Q_{ab}$, subject to a fixed $h(Q)$, is precisely the ensemble of \cite{Mosam2021}.